dvreeze/us-election-2020/README.rst

 Some results
 ============

-Many of the "anomalies" in the voting data that have been found and documented on the internet, can be reproduced here, using the programs mentioned above.
+Many of the "anomalies" in the voting data that have been found and documented on the internet can be reproduced here, using the programs mentioned above.
 For the human reader, it may be best to analyze the CSV files in a spreadsheet program.

 For example, the impossible timeseries entries (for Michigan and Pennsylvania) mentioned in `Sarah Westall about voting fraud`_